ecruzolivera/ecruzolivera-website/src/content/blog/1 - Cpp for Embedded Systems Part 1 Heapless Containers/1 - Cpp for Embedded Systems Part 1 Heapless Containers.md

 ## Static or stack-based memory allocation

 Having all your memory allocation static or stack-based has the advantage that because of all allocation happens at compile time, first it’s deterministic and second, the compiler reports the exact memory footprint of your application, and then the linker knows if the application fits in the device memory or not, and all this just by building the application.
-The are several ways of using this type of memory allocation for all your container-like needs:
+There are several ways of using this type of memory allocation for all your container-like needs:

 ## C arrays